Kissimmee River: Restoration

 A 2009 report from the Corps of Engineers went into detail with the issues and plans for the Kissimmee River restoration.

+The restoration project was completed on July 29, 2021.
+It restored 40 miles (64.3 km) of river and almost 25,000 acres of wetlands.
+Lake Kissimmee is expected to rise one and a half feet, restoring water sequestration functions and easing seasonal droughts.

 Already, wildlife is returning to the restored sections of river.
 When flooding began again, muck and smothering aquatic weeds were flushed out.
 Sandbars reemerged.
 Encroaching dry land trees began dying back.
 Once-dormant plants began to reestablish themselves.
 The species included pink-tipped smartweed, horsetail, sedges, rushes, arrowhead, duck potato and pickerel weed.
 Flooding and continuous flow increased levels of dissolved oxygen in the water, creating near perfect conditions for aquatic invertebrates such as insects, mollusks, works, crayfish and freshwater shrimp.
 This, in turn, boosted fish populations and it led to a rise in bird and alligator populations.
 The entire food chain benefitted.
 This is one reason that the Kissimmee River restoration is considered to be the largest true ecosystem restoration project in the world, attracting ecologists from other states and countries.